What is the F.TEST Probability Function?

 As a financial analyst, the function is useful in risk management.
 The F.TEST function was introduced in MS Excel 2010 to replace the FTEST function.

 The F.TEST function uses the following arguments:

-- Array1 (required argument) – It is the first array of data.
+- Array1 (required argument) – This is the first array of data.

-- Array2 (required argument) – It is the second array of data.
+- Array2 (required argument) – This is the second array of data.

 - The arguments should be either numbers or names, arrays, or references that contain numbers.

 How to use the F.TEST Function in Excel?

 To understand the uses of the function, let’s consider an example:

 Suppose we are given the following IQ scores of two groups:

 Using the F.TEST function, we will calculate the probability that there is no significant difference between the variances of the two datasets.

 - The most common use of F.TEST is to determine whether two samples show different variances or not.